Phone: 01244 323 070

 Neil Owen-Casey is a family law specialist with a particular interest in public law children proceedings.
 Neil represents parents, local authorities, children and extended family members in the full range of applications that come before the Court.

-A visiting lecturer at Bangor University’s School of Law, Neil gives regular seminars to solicitors, local authorities and local Family Justice Boards, in respect of all aspects of his practice.
-He has written recent practice updates concerning The Evidential Importance of a Permanence Report and the Record of Decision, and Consent to a Restriction of Liberty for a Child under the Age of 18.
-You can download the documents here.
+A visiting lecturer at Bangor University’s School of Law, and also University College Cork, Ireland, Neil also gives regular seminars to solicitors, local authorities and local Family Justice Boards, in respect of all aspects of his practice.

 Neil is well-known for his approachable style and the ability to manage the expectations of his clients.